lingochamp/okdownload/README.md

 ---

-## Why Choose OkDownload
+## I. Why Choose

 In fact OkDownload is FileDownloader2, which extends all benefits from FileDownloader2 and beyond.
 More detail please move to [here](https://github.com/lingochamp/okdownload/wiki/Why-Choose-OkDownload)

-## How to Import OkDownload
+## II.
+How to Import

 We publish okdownload on jcenter, mavenCentral and Sonatype's snapshots repository, more detail about import OkDownload please move to [here](https://github.com/lingochamp/okdownload/wiki)

-## How to Use Okdownload
+## III.
+How to Use

-The simple use case such as start and cancel, download queue or get state or task info, please more to [here](https://github.com/lingochamp/okdownload/wiki/Simple-Use-Guideline)
+- The simple use case such as start and cancel, download queue or get state or task info, please more to [here](https://github.com/lingochamp/okdownload/wiki/Simple-Use-Guideline)
-The advanced use case such as set max parallel running count, set remit database delay milliseconds or injection components, please move to [here](https://github.com/lingochamp/okdownload/wiki/Advanced-Use-Guideline)
+- The advanced use case such as set max parallel running count, set remit database delay milliseconds or injection components, please move to [here](https://github.com/lingochamp/okdownload/wiki/Advanced-Use-Guideline)

-## SAMPLE
+## IV.
+SAMPLE

 ![][sample_home_img]

 ![][single_download_img]![][each_block_progress_img]
 ![][bunch_download_img]![][queue_download_img]

-## LICENSE
+## V. LICENSE

 ```
 Copyright (c) 2017 LingoChamp Inc.